 Engineering is a mathematically intensive discipline.
 All of the recommended 3-2 courses of study begin with Calculus I in the first semester of the freshman year and, at a minimum, include three semesters of calculus, and a semester each of linear algebra and differential equations.
 Some semesters may require a load greater than 18 credit hours.
 Additional tuition must be paid for each additional credit hour above 18.
 Alternatively, some of the required courses can be taken in summer school.
 Because of the heavy load of courses that need to be completed in three years, you should expect to attend summer school.

-- Linear Algebra (prerequisite Calculus I)
+- Linear Algebra (prerequisite Mathematics for Engineers I)

 Some fields of engineering may require more mathematics courses.